rogeralmeida/rogeralmeida.github.io/source/_posts/2016-04-09-how-i-found-a-job-at-sydney.markdown

 I failed in most of the interviews.
 I failed for Amazon in Ireland.
 No company in Canada wanted to offer me sponsor (I believe they expected me to get the visa by myself).
 For USA the problem is the Visa, you have to apply in a specific time-frame.
 Pivotal, for instance, liked my resume but we would have to wait till February to apply for a visa.
 But Germany and Australia were promising.

-I went to the final round with eBay in Berlim and DiUS in Sydney.
+I went to the final round with eBay in Berlim and [DiUS](http://www.dius.com.au) in Sydney.

 People at eBay liked me, but they decided to pick another person with more mobile experience.

-The process with DiUS was working fine, slow, but fine.
+The process with [DiUS](http://www.dius.com.au) was working fine, slow, but fine.
 I was on vacation during the last interviews.
 I did the big mistake of going to a isolated island in Sao Paulo/Brazil.
 The internet was not that good and the only lan-house closed at 09:00 pm.
 But in the end it worked out.
 On 23/12/2014 I received the job offer.

 **Component 6: Organize your time and resource (e.g. internet)  for the interviews.**

 ## Iteration

-**This is the most important component: Repeat steps 1 through 7.**
+**This is the most important component: Repeat steps 1 through 6.**

 One point that I would like to highlight is: I was prepared to start the search for positions again.
 It was not a single time thing.
 I decided to live abroad and I was willing to iterate the search step until I find a position suitable to me.
 So if you fail as I fail in most of the interviews, be prepared to try again.
 Reflect about what is working well and what you would like to improve and do it.
 Don't give up easily.